 The answer, of course, is that ancient serpent, the devil.
 But we read in John’s Apocalypse that the devil gives his “power and his throne and his great authority” to a “beast” that rises out of the sea.

-Now, often in historical-critical exegesis, a narrow interpretation is given to this text as referring to Nero or some other early persecutor suggesting that St. John’s “beast” has already come and gone.
-However,
+Now, often in historical-critical exegesis, a narrow interpretation is given to this text as referring to Nero or some other early persecutor, thereby suggesting that St. John’s “beast” has already come and gone.
+However, that is not the strict view of the Church Fathers.

-The majority of the Fathers see the beast as representing antichrist: St. Iranaeus, for example, writes: “The beast that rises up is the epitome of evil and falsehood, so that the full force of apostasy which it embodies can be cast into the fiery furnace.” —Against Heresies, 5, 29; The Navarre Bible, Revelation, p.
+The majority of the Fathers see the beast as representing antichrist: St. Iranaeus, for example, writes: “The beast that rises up is the epitome of evil and falsehood, so that the full force of apostasy which it embodies can be cast into the fiery furnace.” —cf. St. Irenaeus, Against Heresies, 5, 29; The Navarre Bible, Revelation, p.
 87

-While still a cardinal, Pope Benedict issued a warning regarding this beast, a warning that should resonate with all in this technological age:
+While still a cardinal, Joseph Ratzinger issued a warning regarding this beast—a warning that should resonate with all in this technological age:

 The Apocalypse speaks about God’s antagonist, the beast.
 This animal does not have a name, but a number .
 In [the horror of the concentration camps], they cancel faces and history, transforming man into a number, reducing him to a cog in an enormous machine.
 Man is no more than a function.